reddcoin-project/reddcraft/README.md

         description: Donate Reddcoins to this server.
         usage: "Usage: '/donate AMOUNT' to donate a certain of Reddcoins to this server"
         permission: reddcraft.donate
-/info
-        description: Displays your ReddCoin-address and its balance.
-        usage: "Usage: '/info' to display your username and Reddcoin-address"
-        permission: reddcraft.info
 /pay
         description: Pay a player an amount of Reddcoins.
         usage: "Usage: '/pay PLAYERNAME AMOUNT' to pay a certain of Reddcoins to a specific player"